RoboticSchools/Arduino/1. Blink LED/README.md

 In the `loop()` function, we first turn on the LED by setting the `ledPin` to `HIGH` using the `digitalWrite()` function.
 We then use the `delay()` function to pause the program for one second before turning off the LED by setting the `ledPin` to `LOW` using `digitalWrite()`.
 We then use another `delay()` function to pause the program for another one second before repeating the process.

 That's it!
 This code will continuously blink the LED connected to pin 13 on your Arduino board.

+#Task 1 - Emergency Lights using RED and BLUE LED's